smirfolio/docker-obiba-drupal/README.md

 Docker Obiba Drupal Portal
 ===========

-Launch obiba Drupal POrtal container (see Makefile for more details):
+Launch obiba Drupal Mica Portal container (see Makefile for more details):

-`sudo docker run -d -p 80:8888 obiba/drupal-portal:snapshot`
+`make docker-up`

 Then connect to: